Co-adaptation

 In biology, co-adaptation is the process by which two or more species, genes or phenotypic traits undergo adaptation as a pair or group.
 This occurs when two or more interacting characteristics undergo natural selection together in response to the same selective pressure or when selective pressures alter one characteristic and consecutively alter the interactive characteristic.
 These interacting characteristics are only beneficial when together, sometimes leading to increased interdependence.
 Co-adaptation and coevolution, although similar in process, are not the same; co-adaptation refers to the interactions between two units, whereas co-evolution refers to their evolutionary history.
-Co-adaptation and its examples are often seen as evidence for co-evolution.
+Co-adaptation and its examples are often seen as evidence for co-evolution, combining with other protein interactions.

 Genes and Protein Complexes

 At genetic level, co-adaptation is the accumulation of interacting genes in the gene pool of a population by selection.
 Selection pressures on one of the genes will affect its interacting proteins, after which compensatory changes occur.

 Proteins often act in complex interactions with other proteins and functionally related proteins often show a similar evolutionary path.
 A possible explanation is co-adaptation.
 An example of this is the interaction between proteins encoded by mitochondrial DNA (mtDNA) and nuclear DNA (nDNA).
 MtDNA has a higher rate of evolution/mutation than nDNA, especially in specific coding regions.
-However, in order to maintain physiological functionality, selection for functionally interacting proteins, and therefore co-adapted nDNA will be favourable.
+However, in order to maintain physiological functionality, selection for functionally interacting proteins, and therefore co-adapted nDNA will be favorable.

 Co-adaptation between mtDNA and nDNA sequences has been studied in the copepod Tigriopus californicus.
 The mtDNA of COII coding sequences among conspecific populations of this species diverges extensively.
 When mtDNA of one population was placed in a nuclear background of another population, cytochrome c oxidase activity is significantly decreased, suggesting co-adaptation.
 Results show an unlikely relationship between the variation in mtDNA and environmental factors.
 A more likely explanation is the neutral evolution of mtDNA with compensatory changes by the nDNA driven by neutral evolution of mtDNA (random mutations over time in isolated populations).